JensenNick/huawei_solar_pees/README.md

 If you use the *"Energi Data Service integration by MTrab"*, please refer to the [Wiki Pages](https://github.com/JensenNick/huawei_solar_pees/wiki/3.-Electricity-Tariffs-and-Price#energi-data-service-integration) for help with setting up the two electricity price sensors.

-If you do not wish to use the default electricity price sensors from the *"Energi Data Service integration"*, please refer to chapter 3.3 [User Specifik Input Settings (optional)](#33-user-specifik-input-settings-optional).
+If you do not wish to use the default electricity price sensors from the *"Energi Data Service integration"*, please refer to chapter 3.3 [User Specific Input Settings (optional)](#33-user-specific-input-settings-optional).

 #### Currency (optional)
 Finally you may need to correct the currency to your local currency.
 The currency used in the provided custom sensors is DKK (Danish Krone) and this is the price pr. kWh.
 This is a correction which also has to be done in the huawei_solar_pees.yaml file.